Skip to content

 Restrict

 restrict can be used in coordination with require to add specific constraints on which pins are valid.
 We can specify all pins in a bundle to come from a specific IO bank, or that a timer has some advanced feature, or has a specific electrical property.
-The concept is that while supports statements are additive - the restrict statements are substractive.
+The concept is that while supports statements are additive - the restrict statements are subtractive.

 The other useful feature for restrict is that it is a constraint that can be added at point of use.
 This allows the user to construct a general purpose component that can be used in many circuits, and then customize the pin assignment problem for a particular board design.